Letters of Indemnity

 There are situations, where commercially the carrier/owner will consider taking a Letter of Indemnity.
-In such cases they should ensure that such an indemnity adequately covers him.
-He should make sure that the person granting the indemnity is reliable, and will be able to indemnify the owners as described.
-He should make sure that the indemnity is of a wide enough scope to cover any liabilities, costs or losses that the owner should face, and that its life extends long enough to cover any such claims which might arise.
+In such caseshe should ensure that such an indemnity adequately covers him.
+He should make sure that the person granting the indemnity is reliable, and will be able to indemnify him as per the terms of the indemnity.
+He should make sure that the indemnity is of a wide enough scope to cover any liabilities, costs or losses that he, as carrier/ owner might face, and that its life extends long enough to cover any such claims which might arise.

 You may also be interested in: